cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 I guess you noticed the log statement in `execute`.
-In our code-base we have a similar log statement in `process-result`, which was all that was needed to have the input *and resulting side-effects* of every single command in our logs.
+In our code-base we have a similar log statement in `process-result`, which was all that was needed to have **the input and resulting side-effects of every single command in our logs**.

 ### The HTTP response